 Eric Sullivan, Principal

 Prior to PCG, Mr. Sullivan was an investment banker working with a variety of entrepreneurial enterprises.
 His specialty is leveraged buyouts of undervalued companies and assets.
-With Intercontinental Pacific Group, Mr. Sullivan managed approximately $10 billion in acquisitions, including target companies with substantial real property assets.
+With Intercontinental Pacific Group, Mr. Sullivan managed approximately $10 billion in acquisitions in a variety of industries.
 In addition, as one of the founders of the Integrated Acquisition private equity fund, he completed sizeable transactions in a wide variety of industries, including real estate, technology, media, finance, leasing, energy and industrial companies.
 With Quantum Technology and the InvestTec companies, he formed several venture capital funds that provided early stage venture financing to a number of successful technology companies.
 His multi-disciplined approach, and extensive background with leveraged buyouts, provides him a unique perspective and an ability to complete transactions that are complex and sizeable.
-In addition, he sits on the Board of Directors of several technology companies.
-He is also a part-time Professor of Capital Markets and Corporate Finance in the MBA program at Mills College.
-Mr. Sullivan is a member of the Urban Land Institute.
+In addition, he serves on the Board of Directors of a number of technology and other startup companies.
+He also sits on the Boards of a variety of civic and philanthropic organizations.
+Mr. Sullivan has lectured on Corporate Finance and Capital Markets at Mills College and UC Berkeley.

 Charles Swanson, Principal